wandyezj/wandyezj.github.io/docs/_posts/2023-06-10-building-your-life.md

 ## What do I do?

-Generally, I prefer to live by my own expectations.
+I prefer to live by my own expectations.

-I choose my expectations based on who I want to be and what I want to put into the world.
+I choose my expectations based on who I want to be, and what I want to put into the world.

 There is no hiding from myself: when I don't live up to my expectations, I know.
-Rather than berating myself for my shortcomings, I am motivated to improve.
+Rather than berate myself for my shortcomings, I am motivated to improve.

 ## Deciding